Creating a Buyer Persona for marketing is like writing a description of your best friend.

 - Her staff is also overworked

-- She doesn’t know much about SEO but knows she needs it
+- Doesn’t know much about SEO but knows she needs it

-- She wants to keep up with a company blog, but doesn’t have time
+- Wants to keep up with a company blog, but doesn’t have time

-- She has the budget to hire outside contributors but she’s not sure how to go about it
+- Has the budget to hire outside contributors

 Her company will go out of business because their competitors are doing better online marketing, and she will lose her job.